joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/10/us/politics/strait-hormuz-safe-passage.html

 **Graham Platner Files Paperwork to Withdraw From Maine Senate Race**\
-`The move paved the way for the party to choose a new nominee to challenge Senator Susan Collins in a race both parties see as key to the control of the Senate.`\
+`The move paved the way for Democrats to choose a new nominee to challenge Senator Susan Collins in a race both parties see as key to the control of the Senate.`\
 https://www.nytimes.com/2026/07/10/us/politics/graham-platner-maine-senate-withdraw.html

 **México presentará denuncias penales en EE.
 UU. por las muertes de migrantes**\